Stripe’s remote engineering hub, one year in

 Our goal in the coming year is to ensure remote engineers feel at a minimum the same level of impact, team connectedness, and velocity in career progression as any other engineer.

 We want to talk to you

 Do you have questions about our remote engineering hub or its open roles?
-Our CTO, David Singleton, remote Stripe Patrick McKenzie, and inaugural remote hub site lead Aditya Mukerjee will join us in hosting a remote coffee chat to talk about our remote hub.
-Sign up to be invited—and don’t forget to share where you’re based.
-We’ll pick a date and time that accommodates as many attendees as possible.
+Our CTO, David Singleton, will lead a remote coffee chat on September 9 at 8:30am PT with remote Stripes Patrick McKenzie, Jamie Kite, and Aditya Mukerjee to talk about our remote hub.
+Sign up for the event to attend.